Transitional Presidential Council: History

+The council removed Conille as acting prime minister in November 2024, replacing him with businessman Alix Didier Fils-Aimé.
+Several council members unsuccessfully attempted to remove Fils-Aimé in January 2026, drawing condemnation from the U.S.

+The council dissolved on 7 February 2026, with no successor.
+Radio France Internationale remarked that the prospects of a political transition were remote.
+The council transferred all remaining powers to prime minister Fils-Aimé, who was left as the only politician with executive power in Haiti.

 Composition

 Under the terms of the decree of 12 April 2024, the Transitional Presidential Council consists of seven voting and two non-voting members.
 The voting members include one representative from each of four political party coalitions (Accord du 30 août 2021, Accord du 21 décembre 2022, Collectif des Partis politiques, and Compromis Historique/RED/EDE), two political parties (Fanmi Lavalas and Platfòm Pitit Desalin), and "the private sector".
 The non-voting members include one representative from civil society and one representative from "the interfaith community".
 On 16 April, the Primature confirmed the appointment of the nine members nominated by the Transitional Presidential Council in Kingston.

 Qualifications

-Members of the TPC must meet the requirements for holding the office of president as established under Article 135 of the Constitution of Haiti and are disqualified from standing for the presidency in the next election.
+Members of the TPC needed to be eligible for the presidency as established under Article 135 of the Constitution of Haiti and were disqualified from standing for the presidency in the planned election.
 Differences introduced in the decree include that individuals are ineligible for appointment to the council if they have been sanctioned by the United Nations, if they are under criminal indictment or have been found guilty of a crime in any jurisdiction, or if they oppose the introduction of the Multinational Security Support Mission in Haiti.
 Similarly, the government added in article 5 that all members must pursue the accelerated deployment of the international security force.